burtonjz/Lutherie/README.md

 ## Overview

-Syndesium is a standalone modular synthesis environment where you can create, connect, and configure components to design custom synthesizers.
+Lutherie is a standalone modular synthesis environment where you can create, connect, and configure components to design custom synthesizers.

 ![User Interface](assets/images/readme-gui.png)